Preventing the Spread of Infection

 Wear a mask, gloves, gown, or other items.

 Wear a respirator (air filter) for some infections.

 Here’s how to help stop the spread of infection:

 You may be asked to wear a mask, gloves, gown, or respirator when you visit.
 Follow any instructions carefully.

-Wash your hands, especially after using the bathroom and before and after touching the patient.
+Practice good hand hygiene, especially after using the bathroom and before and after touching the patient or the patient surroundings.